 Every retreatant has the opportunity to contribute to the smooth and efficient running of the retreat by doing some small job every day.
 You will have the opportunity to sign up for your “yogi job” on arrival.

-All the retreats organised are completely non-profit.
+All the retreats organized are completely non-profit.
 However, due to generous Dana we are able to offer partial scholarships for retreats.
 This is to ensure no one is denied an opportunity to practice.

 Click HERE for the Scholarship Application Form.